dokku-alt/dokku-alt/README.md

     dokku ssl:info myapp

+## HSTS support (BETA)

+HTTP Strict Transport Security (HSTS) is a web security policy mechanism whereby a web server declares that complying user agents (such as a web browser) are to interact with it using only secure HTTPS connections.
+Once enabled all further communication will be done over TLS only, there's no revert mechanism.
+As this is additional security feature you have to do it by hand.
+To enable HSTS for site use:

+    dokku config:set myapp DOKKU_ENABLE_HSTS=1

+## Serve an app over HTTP as well (BETA)

+By default `dokku-alt` for all TLS-enabled apps will create redirects which requires user to use `https://`.
+In some cases it maybe required to allow `http://` access which is potentially insecure.
+To enable simulatenous HTTP and HTTPS set specific config:

+    dokku config:set myapp DOKKU_ENABLE_HTTP_HOST=1

 ## dokkurc Configuration

 You can fine-tune some aspects of Dokku behaviour and its plugins by setting variables in `dokkurc` file placed in Dokku root directory – usually `/home/dokku`. `dokkurc` is sourced by the main `dokku` script.